importScripts("https://omnisnippet1.com/inshop/service-worker.js");

 Using the 12 & 12 alongside regular meetings and sponsorship can enhance your recovery experience.
 It provides clarity when confusion arises and offers comfort when doubts creep in.
 Many find that revisiting the 12 & 12 during different stages of their journey reveals new insights, much like rereading a favorite book and discovering hidden meanings.

-What is the 12 steps and 12 traditions step 5?
+What is Step 5 in the 12 Steps and 12 Traditions?

 Step 5 is often described as a turning point in the recovery process.
 It asks us to admit to ourselves, to God, and to another human being the exact nature of our wrongs.
 This step is about honesty and vulnerability, two qualities that can feel daunting but are essential for healing.